jannotti/recover-algo-word/README.md

 And it can do more.
 Suppose you wrote down 24 words, not because you thought the 25th word was some sort of junk, but just because you skipped one.
-Maybe you were used to 24 word projects, so when you dropped one, it seemed fine.
+Then since you were used to 24 word projects, you didn't notice that you had too few words.
 Now, it's unclear which word is missing, so the exact mnemonic can't be reconstructed.
 But it is possible to figure out 25 different possibilities by assuming you dropped the word from each possible spot, and reconstructing what would need to be there to make the checksum work.
 Now you can try them all until you find the right one.

 Trying 25 mnemonics is a pain in the butt!
-If you recall the address you're recovering, or even just the start of it, you can supply it as `--address AF32...` If you do, then the candidate mnemonics will be filtered to only those that produce the given prefix, which is likely to winnow things down quickly.
+If you recall the address you're recovering, or even just the start of it, you can supply it as `--address AF32...` If you do, then the candidate mnemonics will be filtered to only those that start with the given prefix, which is likely to winnow things down quickly.

 But you don't remember the address!
 While not implemented yet, the next trick is to hit the actual blockchain to see if the address in